 - Work for displays should be well presented, but representative of the whole class.
-The work should be marked discretely and mounted appropriately.
-Pupils should not spend lots of class time copying out work for the wall. - Displays of pupils' work should be just that, work should be named and pupils acknowledged in group efforts. - Interactive and informative displays for learning may not necessarily be children's work.
+The work should be marked discretely and mounted appropriately. - Displays of pupils' work should be just that, work should be named and pupils acknowledged in group efforts. - Interactive and informative displays for learning may not necessarily be children's work.
+September 2018